 US power generation

-Natural gas versus coal
+Natural gas versus coal in US electricity generation

-Since electricity generation companies depend mainly on coal or natural gas to generate electricity, increased electricity generation is likely to boost demand for coal and natural gas.
+Since electricity generation companies depend mainly on coal or natural gas to generate electricity, increased electricity generation is likely to increase demand for coal and natural gas.
 This would be positive for both coal and natural gas producers.